Job's Nursery and Pumpkin Patch LLC

 Description:

-A delicate native of the North American forest, with showy white bark and leaves that flutter in the faintest breeze; suckers vigorously, doesn't tolerate polluted conditions well, best left in a natural forest setting or a suburban woodland composition
+A native of the North American forest, with showy light colored bark and leaves that flutter in the faintest breeze; it can develop suckers, grow best in a natural forest setting or an open spacious location.

 Ornamental Features